 The simple way to see how your super stacks up

 Your super could be one of the biggest assets you’ll accumulate in your lifetime, so it’s a good idea not to ‘set and forget’ your account.
-In Australia, there’s $10.4 billion in lost super and about 3 million Australians have more than one super account1.
-So taking a few minutes to review your super regularly can make a difference.
+In Australia, there's $17.8 billion in lost and unclaimed super, and just under 14 million people with only one super account1.
+And each person affected could be missing out growing their super for the future.
+Regularly taking a few minutes to review your super can help you know where it stands.

 Everyone’s super situation is different, so consider what’s right for your personal circumstances and seek advice if you’re unsure.